SebastianZug/pysimavr/pysimavr/examples/c_project/readme.md

 and a two Timer0 based functions.  micro() is used to illustrate the use of pysimavr while "profiling" some code snippets.
 The output illustrates the limits of this method.
-Depending on the configuration of the timer the resolution of micro() is limited.
-The default parameters us a prescaler of 64, consequently we have a step width of 8us.
+Depending on the configuration of the timer the resolution of micro() is 4, 8, 16 ... us.
+The default parameters applies a prescaler of 64, consequently we have a step width of 8us.

       ▶ python compileAndRun.py